 Different VPN services focus on different areas of technology.
 Some will mainly focus on providing an ultra-secure way to connect to the internet and so might not have many servers or IP addresses available.
 In contrast, others have high-speed servers optimised for streaming, with thousands of IPs that remain fresh enough to stay ahead of any VPN blocking actions.

 The best VPNs require no specialised expertise to set up and start using.
-ExpressVPN is one of the cheapest and best VPNs available, costing from just $8.32 per month.
+NordVPN is one of the cheapest and best VPNs available, costing from just $3.32 per month.

-ExpressVPN is superb because it works with laptops, smartphones, and tablets.
-Alternatively, you can run the ExpressVPN app on your router and connect to Spotify that way.
+NordVPN is superb because it works with laptops, smartphones, and tablets.
+Alternatively, you can run the NordVPN app on your router and connect to Spotify that way.

 Check this guide on VPN routers for more information about running your VPN on your router.

-If you aren’t allowed to install ExpressVPN app on your computer, then you will need to use the ExpressVPN Chrome or Firefox extension on your web browser instead.
+If you aren’t allowed to install NordVPN app on your computer, then you will need to use the NordVPN Chrome or Firefox extension on your web browser instead.

-If, after installing ExpressVPN or the browser extension, your network still blocks access to Spotify, then try to connect to different servers until you find one that will work.
+If, after installing NordVPN or the browser extension, your network still blocks access to Spotify, then try to connect to different servers until you find one that will work.

-If, after installing ExpressVPN or the browser extension, you still have issues accessing the Spotify app, then try one of these steps:
+If, after installing NordVPN or the browser extension, you still have issues accessing the Spotify app, then try one of these steps: